-In a another study in additional to genetic disposition, several risk factors such as dyslipidaemia, smoking, arterial hypertension, diabetes and hyperhomocysteinaemia play an important role in glaucoma.
-Changing life style towards a healthy life style, weight reduction, normalizing blood sugar and regular physical activity appeared to be very important in controlling and progression of glaucoma.
+In a another study in addition to genetic disposition, several risk factors such as dyslipidemia, smoking, arterial hypertension, diabetes and hyperhomocysteinaemia play an important role in glaucoma.
+Changing life style towards a healthy life style, weight reduction, normalizing blood sugar and regular physical activity appeared to be very important in controlling and progression of the glaucoma.
 Aerobic exercise has been shown to reduce mean intraocular pressure.

-In a recent study in New England Journal of Medicine in a mouse model of glaucoma demonstrated mitochondrial dysfunction resulted from a deficit in retinal Vitamin B3 in conjunction with elevated intraocular pressure as causing susceptibility to glaucoma.
+In a recent study in New England Journal of Medicine in a mouse model of glaucoma, it was demonstrated that mitochondrial dysfunction resulted from a deficit in retinal Vitamin B3 in conjunction with elevated intraocular pressure as causing susceptibility to glaucoma.

-In another very interesting recent study there is growing evidence of the involvement of the neuroprotective effects of the ketogenic diet.
-Ketogenic diet and ketone bodies that are elevated during exposure to the ketogenic diet each have a neuroprotective effect on retinal ganglion cells in a rat model.
+In another very interesting recent study there is growing evidence of the neuroprotective effects of the ketogenic diet.
+Ketogenic diet and ketone bodies that are elevated during exposure to the ketogenic diet have a neuroprotective effect on retinal ganglion cells in a rat model.

-Antioxidants including Vitamin E, C , B12 and Beta carotene protect the optic nerve help improve outflow of fluid out the eye and lower eye pressure.
-Antioxidants may help improve outflow of fluid in the eye and lower the intraocular pressure.
+Antioxidants including Vitamin E, C , B12 and Beta carotene protect the optic nerve help improve outflow of fluid out of the eye and lower eye pressure.
 Antioxidants also protect the optic nerve by blocking vessel-narrowing effect of free oxygen radical (vasoconstriction) compromising blood flow to the optic nerve.

-Supplementation with Magnesium, gingko biloba, selenium, bilberry, gingko biloba relax the blood vessels and improve blood circulation to optic nerve and therefore protect optic nerve health.
+Supplementation with Magnesium, gingko biloba, selenium and bilberry relaxes the blood vessels and improve blood circulation to optic nerve and therefore protect optic nerve health.

 There is ample evidence that Microcurrent has a Neuro-protective effect in the treatment of glaucoma.
 The studies show microcurrent improves vision in macular deregulation.
 The mechanism of action is felt to be 3 fold; improving blood flow, stimulating cellular activity and reducing inflammation and scar tissue.
 Now there is research evidence that microcurrent has a protective effect on the optic nerve.

-At Sand Institute we follow Dr. Kondrot’s three day program protocol as alternative eye care improvement of the vision.
-This is a comprehensive 3 day program and one year of follow up care.
+At Sand Institute we follow a three day program protocol as alternative eye care improvement of the vision.
+This is a comprehensive 3 day program with one year of follow up care.

-The summary of the 3 day program is as follows and what is includes in the 3 day program
+The summary of the 3 day program is as follows and what is included in the 3 day program.